VUEngine/vuengine.github.io/documentation/tutorial/paddles.md

 };
 ```

-Now, we have to create the `PlayerPaddle` class.
-Since it is a mutation target, it has to be a mutation class.

-To create the `PlayerPaddle` mutation class, let's create the folder _source/Actors/Paddle/PlayerPaddle_ and, in it, a header and an implementation file: _PlayerPaddle.h_ and _PlayerPaddle.c_.
+Then, we have to create the `PlayerPaddle` mutation class.
+Let's create the folder _source/Actors/Paddle/PlayerPaddle_ and, in it, a header and an implementation file: _PlayerPaddle.h_ and _PlayerPaddle.c_.

 In _PlayerPaddle.h_, add the following to declare the new class: